Blaubot/Blaubot/README.md

 // creates a Blaubot instance using Android's Bluetooth API de.hsrm.blaubot.android.BlaubotFactory.createBluetoothBlaubot(APP_UUID);
 ```

+3. You are now ready to use Blaubot.
+Check the [General Usage](#general_usage) section how to use it.

 On Android you can rely on the standard ethernet-based Blaubot (see Quickstart Java) but you can also use the Bluetooth-based Blaubot.
 Please note that you have to use a different Factory to create Blaubot instances optimized for the Android platform.

 Note that if you use Bluetooth, Blaubot will only find devices that are paired with each other.
 This means if you want to connect three devices, all of them need to be paired with the others.

+We recommend to create a sticky [Android Service](http://developer.android.com/guide/components/services.html) to encapsulate the Blaubot instance.